OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

 The protocol interpolates molecular interactions between the initial and final state of the perturbation using a discrete set of lambda windows.
 A function describes how the different lambda components (bonded and nonbonded terms) are interpolated.
 Only parameters that differ between state A (``lambda=0``) and state B (``lambda=1``) are interpolated.
-In the default lambda function in the :class:`.RelativeHybridTopologyProtocol`, first the electrostatic interactions of state A are turned off while simulataneously turning on the van-der-Waals interactions of state B. Then, the van-der-Waals interactions of state A are turned off while simulatenously turning on the electrostatic interactions of state B. Bonded interactions are interpolated linearly between ``lambda=0`` and ``lambda=1``.
+In the default lambda function in the :class:`.RelativeHybridTopologyProtocol`, first the electrostatic interactions of state A are turned off while simulataneously turning on the steric interactions of state B. Then, the steric interactions of state A are turned off while simulatenously turning on the electrostatic interactions of state B. Bonded interactions are interpolated linearly between ``lambda=0`` and ``lambda=1``.
 The ``lambda_settings`` ``lambda_functions`` and ``lambda_windows`` define the alchemical pathway.
 A soft-core potential is applied to the Lennard-Jones potential to avoid instablilites in intermediate lambda windows.
-Both the soft-core potential function from Beutler et al. [2]_ and from Gapsys et al. [3]_ are available and can be selected in the ``softcore_LJ`` settings
+Both the soft-core potential functions from Beutler et al. [1]_ and from Gapsys et al. [2]_ are available and can be specified in the ``alchemical_settings.softcore_LJ`` settings
-(default is ``gapsys``).
+(default: ``gapsys``).

 Simulation overview
 ~~~~~~~~~~~~~~~~~~~

 The :class:`.ProtocolDAG` of the :class:`.RelativeHybridTopologyProtocol` contains the :class:`.ProtocolUnit`\ s from one leg of the thermodynamic
 cycle.
-This means that each :class:`.ProtocolDAG` only runs a single leg of a thermodynamic cycle and therefore two Protocol instances need to be run to get the overall relative free energy difference, DDG.
+This means that each :class:`.ProtocolDAG` only runs a single leg of a thermodynamic cycle and therefore two Protocol instances need to be run to get the overall relative free energy difference, :math:`{\\Delta\\Delta G}`.
 If multiple ``protocol_repeats`` are run (default: ``protocol_repeats=3``), the :class:`.ProtocolDAG` contains multiple :class:`.ProtocolUnit`\ s of both vacuum and solvent transformations.

 Simulation Steps